holidays/holidays/definitions/README.md

   function: custom_method(week)
 ```

-This will result in an error.
+This will result in an error since `week` is not a recognized method argument.

 ### Calculating observed dates